Would you like to save some money? I know I do... I am constantly looking for ways to save some money on art supplies. Today is no different!

 Check out the video above for more details on this plaster of paris recipe!

-This next recipe is also very inexpensive and can be easily done with one ingredient you probably already have in your kitchen.
-Learn how to make texture paste with cornstarch.
+This next recipe is also very inexpensive and can be easily done with one ingredient you probably already have in your kitchen... cornstarch.

 The dimensional effects achieved by this modeling paste recipe are very similar to the one made with baby powder.